-Academic planning is so much more than just choosing the courses you'll need to take to complete your degree.
+Academic planning is more than just choosing the courses you'll need to complete your degree.
 It's about the network of support and resources that'll help you get there.

-A good plan takes into account different parts of university life, like course load planning and financial planning, and understanding how your choices will affect your student experience at SFU and your professional career after you graduate.
-So instead of asking how long (or how quickly) it’ll take to complete your undergraduate degree, start thinking about how and when you’ll reach your personal milestones along the way.
+Good planning takes into account different aspects of university life and understanding how your choices will affect your student experience at SFU and your professional career after you graduate.
+So instead of asking how long (or how quickly) it’ll take you to complete your undergraduate degree, start thinking about how you can reach your personal milestones along the way.

 With the right resources and supports from SFU, you'll be able to reach those milestones on your own terms!